Cairo Bucket List: Amazing Places to Visit in Cairo, Egypt

 Thank god for modern tourism, though, as it’s now possible for people like us to marvel and learn more about these landmarks of the past.
 There are lots of day tours that will take you around the pyramids.

-These usually already have a well-versed tour guide who will also tell you some interesting facts about the pyramids, their constructed, and all the other stories surrounding them.
+These usually already have a well-versed tour guide who will also tell you some interesting facts about the pyramids, their construction, and all the other stories surrounding them.
 You will especially enjoy this if you find ancient Egypt to be fascinating.

 Marvel at objects of the past at the Egyptian Museum